unicode-org/cldr/docs/ldml/tr35-personNames.md

 #### Setting the spaceReplacement

 1. The foreignSpaceReplacement is provided by the value for the `foreignSpaceReplacement` element; the default value is " ".
-2. The nativeSpaceReplacement is determined by the following algorithm, chosing between " " and "".
+2. The nativeSpaceReplacement is determined by the following algorithm, choosing between " " and "".
     1. Get the script of the formatting locale
     2. If the likely script is Thai, let nativeSpaceReplacement = " " (space)
     3. Otherwise let nativeSpaceReplacement = "" (empty string) if either of the following applies: